 We’ve all been there: a deadline looms, and you need a knockout image to top off your masterpiece.
-But where to turn in the madding crowd of stock photo sites?
-And when some stock photos cost upwards of $11 a picture, how do you find a photo that won’t break the bank?
+But where to turn for free stock photos?
+In the madding crowd of stock photo sites where some images cost upwards of $11 a picture, how do you find a photo that won’t break the bank?

-The good news for weary image seekers is that there’s a wealth of free stock photos out there—some require no credit, while others do, so first let’s walk you through how the licensing requirements work and then we’ll get to the free part.
+The good news for weary image seekers is that there’s a wealth of free stock photos out there—some require no credit, while others do, so first let’s walk you through how the licensing requirements work and then we’ll get to the freebie part.

 A word about licensing for photos